Banananananananaa/AI-Project/README.md

 Takes a list of words as input and gives the corresponding tagged words as output.
 ```
 class POStagger()
-	Use the spaCy natural language processor to tag the words(dutch package)
+	Use the spaCy natural language processor to tag the words (dutch)
 	class SpacyPOStagger(POStagger)

-	Use the NLTK natural language toolkit to tag the words(english)
+	Use the NLTK natural language toolkit to tag the words (english)
 	class NltkPOStagger(POStagger)
 ```